-Structural unemployment is a type of unemployment caused by the discrepancy between the skills possessed by the unemployed population and the jobs available in the market.
-Structural unemployment is a long-lasting event that is caused by the fundamental changes in the economy.
+Structural unemployment is a category of unemployment caused by differences between the skills possessed by the unemployed population and the jobs available in the market.
+Structural unemployment is a long-lasting condition that is caused by fundamental changes in the economy.

 Structural unemployment is caused by external processes or events that trigger fundamental changes in the economy, including: